Skip to Content

-GuideIn-Conversation Widgets
+DocsIn-Conversation Widgets

 In-Conversation Widgets

 Widgets fix that.
 When the agent calls a widget tool, a small form renders inline in the transcript.
 You fill it out.
-The values flow directly browser → daemon — they never reach the agent.
+The values flow directly browser → daemon.
+They never reach the agent.
 A sanitized “[Agor] User submitted X” prompt is auto-queued into the agent’s next turn so it can pick up where it left off.

-Widgets are a primitive. v1 ships one widget type — env_vars — as the canonical example.
+Widgets are a primitive. v1 ships one widget type (env_vars) as the canonical example.
 Future widget types (confirmations, OAuth connect, MCP-server picker, file picker) use the same plumbing.

 The env_vars widget